 Even when I switched over to the more neutral sounding Acoustic Energy AE1 loudspeakers, the DacMagic 200M never really strayed into dangerous territory with Aphex Twin, Daft Punk, or the Boards of Canada.

-It may not offer the detail of the Chord or Schiit DAC/headphone amps, but I rather liked how the DacMagic 200M straddled the line between warm and very engaging from the mids down, and just enough detail on top.
+It does not offer the detail of the Chord or Schiit DAC/headphone amps, but I rather liked how the DacMagic 200M straddled the line between warm and very engaging from the mids down, and just enough detail on top.

 Vocals are delivered with both sufficient texture and clarity.
 Lucius, Lana Del Rey, Natalie Merchant, and Amy Winehouse drew me in with each track; the different nuances in all of their voices were clearly defined and each singer was carved out in space with tight outlines.